raultov/feline-gps/README.md

 # feline-gps
-This is an Arduino Uno project that it is meant to upload data tracking to an API web
+This is an Arduino Leonardo project that it is meant to upload tracking data to an API web.
+It uses a shield SIM808 which consits of a GPRS module and a builtin GPS.